F3real/F3real.github.io/content/picoCTF2017_Lvl3_Configconsole.md

 ![flag]({static}/images/2018_8_8_ConfigConsole.png){: .img-fluid .centerimage}

 We have overwritten `strlen` address in three 16 bit writes (64 bit systems use only 48 bits for addresses).
-Other thing to note is that although ASLR is not enabled on binary, system uses it which causes address of libc functions to change, so we had to leak libc base.
+Another thing to note is that although ASLR is not enabled on binary, the system uses it which causes the address of libc functions to change, so we had to leak libc base.